p4ali/terraform_jenkins/readme.md

 ![network structure](images/network.png)

+From here, you can further:
-It's possible to converted this into a cluster by adding ASG and ELB.
+* converted this into a cluster by adding ASG and ELB.
+* use templating tool such as Packer to create an AMI and save on S3, then provision with terraform

 ### Tools used in this project